about US

 I struggled to read myself.

-One of my earliest memories was my mother’s exasperated face as she tried to help me to read.
-My brother and sister had both found it easy, but not me.
+One of my earliest memories is my mother’s exasperated face as she tried to help me to read.
+My brother and sister had both found it easy.
+But not me.

 It was still a problem in my teens and I ended up applying to study engineering as a result.

-Somehow, in the gap between school and university something clicked and I became a passionate reader, having always avoided it.
-I almost switched to studying fine art by the end of my first year of uni.
+Somehow, in the gap between school and university something clicked and I became a passionate reader.
+I almost switched to studying fine art by the end of my first year of university.

 Then my sons struggled too.

-Understanding the neurology was the key to the castle.
+Understanding the neurology is the key to the castle.

-So I started to look at this magical neurology of reading.
-It is surprising, but most educational theorists were not that interested in the nitty gritty of neurology at the time, but I found that I just loved it!
+So I started to look at this neurology of reading.
+It is surprising, but most educational theorists were not that interested in the nitty gritty of neurology at the time.
+But I found that I just loved it!
+I worked through the entire course book for a neurology degree while lying about on holiday in Italy one summer.

 I love all of the little chemical processes that give us what we feel in our brain.
-Frankly it is beautiful and magical.
-I gave myself most of a degree-level foundation in neurology, at least in the bits that seemed to matter to reading.
-But that is most of the brain!
+It is beautiful and magical.

 – David Morgan

-Founder of the Shannon Trust, All Aboard Learning and Helping Children to Read.
+Founder of the Shannon Trust, All Aboard Learning and the Hector Trust.